OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/sellar.rst

             self.add('con_cmp2', ExecComp('con2 = y2 - 24.0'), promotes=['con2'])
             self.connect('d2.y2', 'con_cmp2.y2')

-            self.nl_solver = NLGaussSeidel()
+            self.nl_solver = Newton()

 The first thing to notice is that we no longer promote the variable `y2` up to the group level.
 We need to add the connections manually because we really have two different variables named 'y2': they are 'd1.y2' and 'd2.y2'.
 In addition to the two connections to the 'state_eq' component, we also need to manually connect y2 to the objective and one of the constraints.

+We have also switched the solver to the Newton solver, since we no longer are iterating around a loop.
+Don't forget to change your import.
+The default settings should be fine for Sellar.

-Other than this, there are not other differences in the model, and the remaining optimization set up is the same as before.
+Otherwise, there are no other differences in the model, and the remaining optimization set up is the same as before.
 However, a small change in printing our results is required because 'y2' no longer exists in the group.
 We must print either 'd1.y2' or 'd2.y2' instead.
 It doesn't matter which one, since they should only differ by the solver tolerance at most.

 .. testcode:: Disciplines